FunC cookbook

 How to send a message with the entire balance

-If we need to send the entire balance of the smart contract, then, in this case, we need to use send mode 128
+To transfer the entire balance of a smart contract, use send mode 128

 cell msg = begin_cell()